m-31/ruby-rpm/README.md

 2. Edit `ruby.spec`
 3. Push to the branch.
 4. Create a Pull request.
-5. When the Pull request is merged, CircleCI will release ruby rpms to https://github.com/feedforce/ruby-rpm/releases .
+5. When the Pull request is merged, I will release ruby rpms to https://github.com/m-31/ruby-rpm/releases .